innolitics/rdm/rdm/init_files/documents/software_plan.md

 **Input:** Software design specification

+Begin by identifying all tasks associated with using the device [[62366-2:9.2]].

+Then, define a scheme for selecting foreseeable hazards associated with {% if system.is_software_only_device %} how the software is intended to be used within medical practice{% else %} the device{% endif %}, and summarize the rationale for this method [[62366-1:5.5]].

-Begin by identifying known and forseeably hazards associated with{% if system.is_software_only_device %} how the software is intended to be used within medical practice{% else %} the device{% endif %} [[14971:4.3]].
+Then, identify known and foreseeable hazards associated with{% if system.is_software_only_device %} how the software is intended to be used within medical practice{% else %} the device{% endif %} [[14971:4.3]].{% if system.usability_process.is_used %} Analyze the list of tasks [[62366-2:9.2]]to identify elements of the software that may cause hazards [[62366-1:5.2]]{% endif %}.
 It is frequently necessary to consult with a clinical expert to understand and identify hazards in their clinical context.

-Next, identify which software items could cause hazardous situations [[62304:7.1.1 62304:7.3.3.a]], and list them, along with the forseeably causes [[62304:7.3.3.b]].
+Next, identify which software items could cause hazardous situations [[62304:7.1.1 62304:7.3.3.a]], and list them, along with the foreseeable causes [[62304:7.3.3.b]].
 Consider:

 - whether requirements are appropriate and are meeting the needs of users
 - incorrect or incomplete specifications of functionality [[62304:7.1.2.a]]
 - software defects in the software item [[62304:7.1.2.b]]
 - failure or unexpected results from SOUP  [[62304:7.1.2.c]]
 - how hardware failures or software defects in other items could result in unpredictable operation [[62304:7.1.2.d]]
-- reasonably forseeably misuse by users [[62304:7.1.2.e]]
+- reasonably foreseeable misuse by users [[62304:7.1.2.e]]
 - the list of causes in Annex B of IEC80002-1:2009 [[62304:5.1.12.a 62304:5.1.12.b]]
 - user interface characteristics that could be related to safety [[62366-1:5.2]]
-{% if system.usability_process %}
+{% if system.usability_process.is_used %}
-- the use errors that could occur and are related to the user interface [[62366-1:5.2]]
+- the use errors that could occur and are related to the user interface [[62366-1:5.2 14971:C.2.29-C.2.34]]
-- information on use errors from similar medical devices [[62366-1:5.3]]
+- use errors from similar medical devices [[62366-1:5.3]]
 {% endif %}

-Include the sequences of events that could result in the hazardous situation [[62304:7.1.5]].
+Include the sequences of tasks that could result in the hazardous situation [[62304:7.1.5]].

 If failure or unexpected results from SOUP is a potential cause contributing to a hazardous situation, review the list of anomalies for the SOUP (if any) for known anomalies relevant to this hazardous situation [[62304:7.1.3]].

 Record the identified hazards, causes, hazardous situations, and harms in {{ system.risk_matrix_location }} as an individual risk [[62304:7.1.4 and 62304:9.5]].

-Record the estimated severity and probability of each risk{% if system.usability_process %} and all tasks associated with the risk{% endif %} [[14971:4.4 62366-1:5.3]].
+Finally, record the estimated severity and probability of each risk{% if system.usability_process.is_used %} and all tasks associated with the risk{% endif %} [[14971:4.4 62366-1:5.3 62366-1:5.5]].

-Finally, summarize the rational for the scheme used to select use related hazards described above [[62366-1:5.5]].

 See the [appendices](#risk-management) for additional information.